-sets 'relevant in self.assignments sets rank of symbols in self.relevant\symbols removes irrelevant constraints in self.constraints
+sets 'relevant in self.assignments sets rank of symbols in self.relevant_symbols removes irrelevant constraints in self.constraints idp_server.IO.metaJSON(state) Format a response to meta request.

-6.3.2 idp server.IO
+6.3.2 idp_server.IO

-'''

 This module contains code to create and analyze messages to/from the web client.

-'''